f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 knowledge learned and help articulate and/or deliver a specific solution for your environment.

-The following table and diagram lists the L2-3 network information used to configure connectivity for BIG-IP-A:
+The following table and diagram lists the L2-3 network information used to configure connectivity for BIG-IP A:

 .. list-table::
    :stub-columns: 1